Nelson-Delpozo/ApproveAProof/DEVELOPMENT_PLAYBOOK.md

 ### Passing validation is necessary but insufficient

 Schema validation, migration safety, database behavior, tests, and Git diff inspection answer different questions.

+### ORM limitations do not justify weakening an invariant

+The desired Proof → Customer tenant rule could not be represented cleanly in Prisma while also preserving `SetNull` Customer deletion semantics.
+PostgreSQL triggers were used instead of accepting a cross-tenant hole or creating schema/migration drift.

+### Destructive integration tests require an isolated target

+A test suite that resets database tables must use a dedicated test database.
+Test code now requires `TEST_DATABASE_URL`; target, migration, suite, and guard verification are the final active Phase 1 safety slice.

 ---